Travel overland from Yunnan to Laos with Mekong River Cruise

 You reach Jiangcheng late in the afternoon.
 Jiangcheng is a part of the Honghe Hani-Yi Autonomous Area and is populated mainly by members of the Hani group.

 The variegated landscape makes up for today's slightly long driving hours.
+Check-in at your hoel in Jiangcheng.

 Day 5: JIANGCHENG - YIWU PU'ER TEA - MENGLUN BOTANICAL GARDEN, YUNNAN PROVINCE, CHINA